Yasmin Vafa

 Rights4Girls

-Yasmin Vafa is co-founder and Executive Director of Rights4Girls, a national human rights organization dedicated to ending gender-based violence against young women and girls in the U.S. A human rights attorney and advocate, Yasmin's work focuses on the intersections of race, gender, violence, and the law.
-She speaks widely on these issues and how they impact the lives of marginalized women and children.
-Yasmin has successfully advocated for several state and federal laws and testified before the U.S. Senate and international human rights bodies.
-She is co-author of multiple reports, including The Sexual Abuse to Prison Pipeline: The Girls’ Story, which exposed the widespread criminalization of girls of color in the U.S. as a direct result of their victimization.
-The report has not only shaped the national conversation around women and girls’ incarceration, but helped ignite a movement to decriminalize survivors of gender-based violence.
+Yasmin Vafa is co-founder and Executive Director of Rights4Girls, a national human rights organization dedicated to ending gender-based violence against young women and girls.
+An award-winning human rights attorney and advocate, Yasmin's work focuses on the intersections of race, gender, violence, and the law.
+A nationally recognized expert on gendered violence, Yasmin has successfully advocated for several laws at the federal and state levels, testified before the U.S. Senate, state legislatures, and international human rights bodies, and co-authored several reports exposing the criminalization of survivors of sexual violence.